NoriKaneshige/Problem_Solving_Patterns/README.md

 ```

-// Frequency Counter - validAnagram
+> Frequency Counter - validAnagram
-// Given two strings, write a function to determine if the second string is an anagram of the first.
+> Given two strings, write a function to determine if the second string is an anagram of the first.
-// An anagram is a word, phrase, or name formed by rearranging the letters of another, such as cinema, formed from iceman.
+> An anagram is a word, phrase, or name formed by rearranging the letters of another, such as cinema, formed from iceman.

-// Examples:

-// validAnagram('', '') // true
-// validAnagram('aaz', 'zza') // false
-// validAnagram('anagram', 'nagaram') // true
-// validAnagram("rat","car") // false) // false
-// validAnagram('awesome', 'awesom') // false
-// validAnagram('amanaplanacanalpanama', 'acanalmanplanpamana') // false
-// validAnagram('qwerty', 'qeywrt') // true
-// validAnagram('texttwisttime', 'timetwisttext') // true
-// Note: You may assume the string contains only lowercase alphabets.
+> Note: You may assume the string contains only lowercase alphabets.

-// Time Complexity - O(n)
+> Time Complexity - O(n)

-Syntax highlighting

 ``` js
 function validAnagram(first, second) {